Principal bundles under reductive groups

-If $N'' = N'$ and $i$ is an inner automorphism of $N$, then the map induced by $i$ is the identity.
+If $N'' = N'$ and $i$ is an inner automorphism of $N'$, then the map induced by $i$ is the identity.
 Thus we have a functor $\sE(N,-)$ on the category of topological groups and isomorphisms between them up to conjugacy.

-Let $M$ be a topological group and $N$ be a commutative topological group with an action of $M$.
+Let $M$ be a topological group and $N$ be a commutative topological group with a continuous action of $M$.
 Write $H^2(M,N)$ for the subset of $\sE(M,N)$ consisting of the classes of those extensions for which the action on $N$ through $M$ by conjugation coincides with the given action.
-The set $H^2(M,N)$ is functorial in $N$, with $f:N \to N'$ inducing the map that sends the class of $E$ to the class of the quotient of $N' \rtimes E$ by $N$ embedded as the set of $(f(n)^{-1},n)$.
-Further $H^2(M,-)$ preserves finite products, so that $H^2(M,N)$ is an abelian group.
-When $M$ is profinite and $N$ is discrete and commutative, the abelian group $H^2(M,N)$ reduces to the usual one.
+The set $H^2(M,N)$ is functorial in $N$, with $f:N \to N'$ sending the class of $E$ to the class of its push forward along $f$, given by the quotient of $N' \rtimes E$ by $N$ embedded as $n \mapsto f(n)^{-1}n$.
+Further $H^2(M,-)$ preserves finite products, so that $H^2(M,N)$ has a structure of abelian group.
+When $M$ is profinite and $N$ is discrete, the abelian group $H^2(M,N)$ is the usual one.